Updated July 27, 2024

 vodafone-worker-Brisbane-airport

 Ann removed the New Zealand SIM card from my phone and taped it to the Starter Pack.
-Attached to the Starter Pack was a handy checklist populated with information such as my Australian telephone number and MyVodafone URL.
+Attached to the Starter Pack was a handy checklist populated with information such as my new Australian telephone number and MyVodafone URL.
 It’s appreciated when airport kiosks recognize that travellers arrive jet lagged and don’t always ask the right questions.
 It’s important to send travellers on their way with the necessary information to check balances or obtain service.

 • regular price of $40 discounted to $20